vzehirev/TheBookApp/README.md

 ASP.NET Core WebAPI, JWT authentication with roles, MS SQL server, Entity framework, Cloudinary for uploading and storing images (books' covers), sending e-mails (forgotten password) using SMTP and Gmail.

 # Client-side
-Full Angular 10 SPA with Material CSS.
+Full Angular 10 SPA with Materialize CSS.
 Fully responsive.

 1. Auth
 - JWT is used for authentication, authorization and session handling